-Available work-study positions are posted on a bulletin board outside the Financial Aid Office.
+Available work-study positions are posted on a bulletin board outside the Financial Aid Office and online at www.hcc.edu/ workstudy.
 Some of the positions are classified as "community service" jobs because they provide services that are designed to improve the quality of life for community residents, particularly low-income individuals, or to solve particular problems related to their needs.
 Most of the community service jobs are located off-campus at local nonprofit organizations.

 Students are not allowed to work during time periods when they are scheduled to be in class, except in the event of a special circumstance (e.g., class cancellation).
 Any changes to the work schedule that conflict with the student's class schedule must be documented by the student's supervisor.